Claiming deductions for expenses associated with a website requires an analysis of the costs and circumstances.

 Website expenses incurred before a business starts would not be deductible if it were not for special tax provisions.
 This is because the expenses may be incurred too soon for there to be the required connection for tax purposes between the expenses and an income-earning activity.

-Website expenses incurred before a business starts may claimable over 5 years.
-An example provided by the tax office is $2,000 spent on a website design before a business starts.
+Website expenses incurred before a business starts may be claimable over 5 years.
+An example provided by the Tax Office is $2,000 spent on a website design before a business starts.
 The expense is claimed in 5 equal instalments starting from the year incurred.
 See further on black hole expenses here.

 In-house web development costs